 Instead, make a detailed plan about why you’re setting this particular goal, what it means to you, how it will impact your life and how you’ll go about achieving it.

 Don’t keep it to yourself

 Find ways to make yourself accountable for your goal.
-One way is to tell people what your resolution is and ask them to keep checking in; it will increase your chances of success.
+One way is to tell people what your new years resolution is and ask them to keep checking in; it will increase your chances of success.

 Remind yourself why you’re doing it